 Then if you gain four recruits into the club, you no longer pay your monthly fee.

-Why a majority of people fail in their first year.
+Why do majority of people fail in their first year?

 To make real money, you will need to be a real hustler and being that person who is constantly trying to get your friends and family to sign up to your next venture, is not a popular place to be.

 The reason many people fail is that they think they can sign up and make easy money quickly and easily.
-Nothing could be further from the truth.
+This is not the case whatsoever.

 Once people have exhausted all their close contacts, by hassling/begging/pleading family members to sign up, many people will get stuck.

-The people who succeed within this sort of business, will be people who have good marketing and sales knowledge and who have perhaps already been successful with an MLM and know what they’re getting into, are also going to be more likely to succeed.
+The people who succeed within this sort of business, will be people who have good marketing and sales knowledge.
+Those who have already been successful with an MLM and know what they’re getting into, are also going to be more likely to succeed.

 However, there are other reasons why World Ventures may be a hard sell….